 Turquoise Pool is another geothermal feature located in the Midway Geyser Basin of Yellowstone National Park.
 This pool did not appear all that turquoise to me.
-However, the same boardwalk that passes by the nearby Grand Prismatic Spring and Excelsior Geyser Crater also passes by Turquoise Pool.
+However, the same boardwalk that passes the nearby Grand Prismatic Spring and Excelsior Geyser Crater also passes by Turquoise Pool.
 May as well check it out on your way.

-Silex Spring is a stunning geothermal feature located in the Lower Geyser Basin of Yellowstone National Park.
-This small but vibrant hot spring is named for the silica-rich sinter that surrounds its edges.
-This spring is much smaller than others in the park.
-Even so, its crystal-clear water makes it a stunning sight to behold.
+Silex Spring is a geothermal feature located in the Lower Geyser Basin of Yellowstone National Park.
+This small hot spring is named for the silica-rich sinter that surrounds its edges.
+This spring is much smaller than others in the park, but its crystal-clear blue water makes it a sight worth visiting.

-This small geyser-like feature is named for the bright red mud that is ejected during its eruptions.
+This small geyser-like feature is named for the bright red mud that is spouts during its eruptions.
 Red Spouter formed as a direct result of the Hebgen Lake Earthquake in 1959.
 A vent opened up in this spot, which then turned into a mudpot.
-This hydrothermal feature does change seasonally.
+This feature does change seasonally.
 When the water table is high, it bubbles as a mudpot.
-When the water table drops, it turns into a fumarole.
+When the water table drops, it turns more gaseous.

 Red Spouter is located on the Fountain Paint Pot Trail in the Lower Geyser Basin.
 Visitors can view Red Spouter from a boardwalk that winds through the Lower Geyser Basin.

 Clepsydra Geyser is named after the Greek word for water clock because the geyser used to erupt regularly every three minutes.
-Since the 1959 Hebgen Lae Earthquake, Clepsydra erupts almost without pause.
+Since the 1959 Hebgen Lake Earthquake, Clepsydra erupts almost constantly.

 Visitors can view Clepsydra Geyser from a boardwalk that winds through the Lower Geyser Basin on the Fountain Paint Pot Trail.

 Hayden Valley is a beautiful and expansive valley located in the heart of Yellowstone National Park.
-This area is a popular destination for wildlife viewing.
-It is home to a variety of iconic species, including grizzly bears and bison.
 The valley is also home to the Yellowstone River.

-The Grand Canyon of the Yellowstone is one of the most iconic and breathtaking features of Yellowstone National Park.
-Carved over thousands of years by the Yellowstone River, the canyon is a stunning example of the power of nature.
-The canyon is miles long and 800-1,200 feet deep.
-It is especially famous for its vibrant colors, including yellow, red, and orange.
+The Grand Canyon of the Yellowstone is one of the most iconic features of Yellowstone National Park.
+Carved over thousands of years by the Yellowstone River, the canyon is now 800-1,200 feet deep and miles long.
+It is especially famous for its many vibrant colors.

 Visitors to the canyon can explore several different viewpoints and hiking trails.
-Each offers a unique perspective on this stunning natural wonder.
+Each offers a unique perspective on this stunning canyon.
 One of the most popular viewpoints is Artist Point.
 This viewpoint provides a sweeping view of the canyon and the stunning Lower Falls.
-A popular hike is Uncle Tom’s Trail, which descends to the base of the 308 foot high Lower Falls.
+A popular hike is Uncle Tom’s Trail, which descends to the base of the 308-foot-high Lower Falls.

-The South Loop of Yellowstone National Park is a truly remarkable area.
+The South Loop of Yellowstone National Park is a truly remarkable and very accessible area.
 It offers visitors an unparalleled opportunity to explore some of the most iconic and breathtaking natural wonders in the world.
-Pack your bags, grab your camera, and get ready for an adventure on the South Loop of Yellowstone National Park.
+If you’re in the area, make sure to carve out a day to visit the South Loop of Yellowstone.

 For more National Park destinations, check out these posts.